 Charlie Morton Contract Information:

-Agreed to a three-year, $21 million contract with the Pirates in December of 2013.
+Signed a two-year, $14 million contract with the Astros in November of 2016.

 To instantly reveal our fantasy analysis of every player – including Charlie Morton – simply subscribe now.

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Charlie Morton|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Charlie Morton|

 |Preseason||Subscribe now to see our 2018 projections for Charlie Morton||3-Year Averages||17||17||0||97.7||92||45||9||92||33||8||5||0||0||0||4.15||1.28|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 |Last 14 Games (Team)